jagadish-talluri/RQUAD/README.md

 	7. Installation Docs, ReadMe Files, ShortCuts Info, for installation and troubleshooting
 	8. Organized Subject Matter, to write a textbook

-What sources are going to be examined before producing a material?
+What sources are going to be examined before producing a material in RQUAD?

 Ans: